13 & 14 December 2023 In-person, BMA House, London Driving real-world impact from health research

 Speakers:

-NETWORKING: Meet the Funders and meet the Editor
+NETWORKING: Meet the Funders and meet the Editors

-BMJ are inviting representatives of UK funding bodies and their own editors in chief from accross our journals to make themselves availbale to delegates for short, individual questions.
+BMJ are inviting representatives of research funding organisations and their own editors in chief from across our journals to make themselves available to delegates for short, individual conversations.
 This session gives participants an opportunity to ask the decision maker direct questions about how to best approach successful submissions – whether for funding or publication.
 A list of participants and further details of how to participate will be published before the event.

 SUBMITTED ABSTRACT: Deliberative dialogues in research funding; addressing complexity and building collaboration